 - You will enjoy real-time alerts and access to your latest score free of charge

 - You will be charged a 3% foreign transaction fee

 - The card charges a high cash advance fee of $10

 Citi Simplicity Credit Card offers a 21-month 0% introductory APR period on balance transfers and a 12-month 0% introductory period on purchases from the first day of account opening.
-After this period, a variable APR will be charged at 14.74% - 24.74%, according to your creditworthiness.
+After this period, a variable APR will be charged at 17.74% - 28.49%, according to your creditworthiness.
 You should complete your balance transfers within four months of account opening.
+Will also charge you a $5 balance transfer fee or 3% (whichever is greater) of the total amount of every transfer completed within the first 4 months of account opening.
 You can also protect yourself with Citi Quick Lock and enjoy $0 on unauthorized charges.

 - You will not be charged late fees